 What Are Vietnamese Summer Rolls?

 Tofu summer rolls with a homemade peanut sauce is a healthy and light dinner for summer.
 Summer rolls are one of many delicious dishes from the Vietnamese cuisine.
 They are mainly eaten as an appetizer in the Asian countries, but I like to have them as a light dinner for hot summer days.
 Packed with delicious vegetables, rice noodles, and homemade baked peanut tofu.
 They are rolled up in rice paper which makes them easy to eat with hands and dipped into the peanut sauce.

+Before you can bake your tofu, you need to prepare the homemade peanut sauce for summer rolls.
 To make the tofu tasty and crispy, cut into long sticks, brush with the peanut sauce and bake it for 30 minutes in your oven.
 It’s allowed to dip the baked tofu strips right into the peanut sauce if you don’t use all of them for your tofu summer rolls.

 - Bake Tofu with Peanut Sauce.

 - Place the filling on your soaked rice paper.

 - Fold the end over the filling and fold in both sides.